 When it comes to pillows, one size does not fit all.
 Your preferred sleep position and unique body may require a few tries to get it right.
 Get help from a professional to pick the right pillow if neck pain after sleeping is a recurring issue.

 Avoid sleeping on your belly – this position forces you to turn your head to one side, making it harder to breathe and straining the neck.
 Also, sleeping on your stomach can cause hyperextension of the lumbar spine aggravating low back pain.

 Keep head and spine aligned with a thin pillow.
-Consider one with a neck contour, memory foam and the proper size lobes for sleeping on your back.
+Choose a pillow for back sleepers with a neck contour, memory foam and the proper size lobes for sleeping on your back.
 Avoid thick pillows that force your head up, or your chin to your chest.

-Choose a pillow that supports your head keeping it in line with your spine with the proper size lobe for your neck.
+Choose a side sleeper pillow that supports your head keeping it in line with your spine with the proper size lobe for your neck.
 A thin middle and lower lobe can give your neck more support.
 A lot of side sleepers prefer the support of a total body supportive pillow designed for side sleepers

 TIP: Try turning your contour pillow upside-down for a more gradual change in support surfaces.